 Iron the teeth away from the zipper tape using heat and steam.
 Don’t hold the iron onto the zip for too long, you don’t want the teeth to melt!

-To achieve this either unfasten the zipper and open both sides outwards, like opening a book!
+To achieve this either unfasten the zipper and open both sides outwards, like opening a book.
 Alternatively some people prefer to fold the fabric onto a closed zip, to achieve the finished look.
-Hold the fabric onto the zip, as you unfasten the zip – this will confirm that you are attaching them in the correct manner.
+Hold the fabric onto the zip, as you unfasten the zip, this will confirm that you are attaching it in the correct manner.

 Position the teeth of the zip onto the drawn line, and position the clear zip stopper at the top of the zip on the horizontal starting line you drew previously (top edge of the fabric).